Lisbon Weather May Averages, Portugal

 The bars scene is extensive in Lisbon.
 The Incognito Bar is one of the "in" places to be.
 They have a basement dance floor and play retro pop and alternative rock.

 The Lux Bar is considered one of the hottest clubs in Europe.
 John Malkovich the actor owns part of the club.
 Cost of admission is high but a drink or two is included in the price.

 If you like to be entertained while you drink, try the Capito.
 Magicians, jugglers and other types of performers wonder throughout the tables wowing diners.
 Kids will definitely enjoy this place and stay entertained throughout your meal.

 The Bar Bicaense is a favourite with the artsy crowd.
 Jazz music forms the backdrop of the laid-back drinking establishment, with film screenings taking place on Tuesdays.
 There is a small dance floor too.

-The Panorama Bar on top of the Sheraton is a great place to unwind.
+The Panorama Bar on top of the Sheraton is an ideal place to unwind.
 The relaxing atmosphere and views over the city are one of the best in town.